SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/setup-workspace-review.md

       * User inactivity is determined based on the [settings for your Inactive Guest Users policy](../automated-workflows/inactive-guest-users-admin.md)
       * By selecting this, the shadow users step includes a section dedicated to only Inactive External Shadow Users, making it easier to complete actions in bulk
       * If this is not selected, you are still able to view and complete actions for Inactive External Guest Users as part of the Review Shadow Users section
-    * The **Review All Shadow Users checkbox is automatically selected (22)** as it is a default part of the Shadow Users step and is always be visible in any review this step is enabled
+    * The **Review All Shadow Users checkbox is automatically selected (22)** as it is a default part of the Shadow Users step and is always visible in any review where this step is enabled
-      * If the Shadow Users step is enabled, this checkbox cannot be unselected and all shadow users are automatically included in the Shadow Users step
+      * If the Shadow Users step is enabled, this checkbox cannot be unselected, and all shadow users are automatically included in the Shadow Users step

 * **You can turn on the Everyone Step by clicking the toggle next to it (23)** if you want to validate users who have access to workspace content through large "Everyone" groups
-  * If you click the toggle, **the Large "Everyone" Groups (24) checkbox is automatically selected** as it is the default part of the step
+  * If you click the toggle, **the Large "Everyone" Groups (24) checkbox is automatically selected**, as it is the default part of the step
   * When turned on, reviewers can check content shared with large groups to ensure only intended users retain access

 ![Workspace Review - Create Policy - Step 6](../../../static/img/setup-workspace-review-create-policy-step4.png)